 For astrophotography purposes, Catadioptric telescopes have some advantages:

-- 200 mm SCTs are probably the most popular beginner telescope on the market today.
+- 200 mm8 inch SCTs are probably the most popular beginner telescope on the market today.
 These mean more people getting into Astronomy and attempting astrophotography, and it means there are a large number of accessories suitable for scopes of this class.

 - Mid-sized CATs are compact, which can make them easier to balance on a mount.